 Experienced marketers understand the marketing funnel, which defines the journey a customer travels from prospect to purchase.
-Touchpoints, which represent each contact an individual has with your brand before, during, and after purchasing provides movement through the funnel.
+Touchpoints, which represent each contact an individual has with your brand before, during, and after purchasing, provide movement through the funnel.

 Your latest Instagram post?
 It’s a touchpoint.
 The phone call a prospect makes to your sales staff?
-Word-of-mouth reviews on Yelp or Google that he or she studies?
+Word-of-mouth reviews on Yelp or Google that customers study?
 The website your prospect visits for additional research before buying?
 The read-and-commented-upon blogs the prospect reads?
 All are touchpoints.